buymeasoda/soda-theme/README.md

 ## Notes

-There are some aspects of the theme design that aren't yet complete such as the Find / Replace text colour.
+There are some aspects of the theme design that aren't yet complete such as the Find / Replace button text colour.